DeliaBarron/Kubernetes-Learning/docs/Linux Found/03-install_and_conf.md

 So the service would recive the request and forward it to one of the `Endpoints` (pods  IP).
 SO the service acts like a proxy that routes tracffic to Pods.

+- `kubectl get ep nginx` :shows the internal IP that the pod in this cluster will have.

+- `kubectl scale deployment nginx --replicas=3` : so if we scale our deployment to consist of 3 pods then if we do another - `kubectl get ep nginx` we will see that the 3 Pods inside our cluster will have a designated internal IP.

+> Note: A cluster pod

+** Access form Outside the Cluster**

 ### Dig Deeper TriniD!